isovalent/ebpf-docs/docs/linux/concepts/verifier.md

 The verifier is a core component of the BPF subsystem.
 Its main responsibility is to ensure that the BPF program is "safe" to execute.
 It does this by checking the program against a set of rules.
 The verifier also performs some additional tasks, mainly optimizations for which it uses the information gathered during the verification process.

-The verifier exists because BPF program are translated into native machine code and executed in kernel mode.
+The verifier exists because BPF programs are translated into native machine code and executed in kernel mode.
 This means BPF programs can do really bad things to the system if they are not properly checked such as corrupting memory, leaking sensitive information, causing the kernel to crash or causing the kernel to hang/deadlock.

 This model is a tradeoff between ease of use and performance.
 Once you are able to pass the verifier, there are no expensive runtime checks, so BPF programs can run at native speed.
 An alternative model with a virtual machine or interpreter would have been much slower.